NiloyB04/ifarith-compiler/discussion.md

 (Also pass in -m for Mac)

+ir-virtual intends to make instructions easier, and it does this by putting all actions into a virtual register while stack allocating everything.
+Comparing it to x86 makes it much simpler to understand, although ir-virtual is much more restrictive in nature. x86 allows for more than just registers, which makes it much more intuitive and faster to run. ir-virtual works as intended, but will take much longer compared to other architectures.

 [ Question 2 ]

 For this task, you will write four new .ifa programs.
 Your programs